johndshea/funke-wiki/README.md

 BUGS:

+* markdown not displaying properly on the article index page

 * hamburger nav is blocked from loading by Google Chrome when on heroku. https://support.google.com/chrome/answer/1342714?hl=en

-* Article last updated timestamp shows the time the edit form was loaded, not the time the submit button was pressed.

 * fix funky placement of tobias head icon